 Fernhill Park Nature Patch

-In partnership with the Bureau of Environmental Services, this natural forest garden includes a wide variety of native plants, split-rail fencing, logs and boulders, and a gravel path.
+Established in 2020 in partnership with the Bureau of Environmental Services, this natural forest garden includes a wide variety of native plants, split-rail fencing, logs and boulders, and a gravel path.
 The nature patch is on the hilltop that overlooks the splash pad and dog off-leash area.

 Learn more about Nature Patches in Portland